What to expect from your lessons

 Please get in touch to arrange lessons or discuss an approach to help your musical progression.

-I am currently working towards my postgraduate certificate in education from the University of Nottingham alongside my role as an associate music teacher in a local secondary school.
-As such, I have private lesson slots available on weekends and some weekday evenings in Nottinghamshire.
+Since receiving my postgraduate certificate in education from the University of Nottingham I have been enjoying my role as a music teacher in a secondary school.

 It is obvious with Jessamy that she loves, lives and breathes the flute.Tim M, adult student